jul6art/symfony-skeleton/README.md

 - Event
 - EventListener

+> Audit, blameable and timestapable must be set manually

-Translation keys are not set
+> Translation keys are not set

 > You can edit controller and twig skeleton files in /templates/crud